tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 A bidirectional transaction is composed (in the OOP meaning) of two unidirectional transactions.
 A bidirectional is **not** a special unidirectional transaction (it does not inherit from it).

-Every resource except _voting promises_ can be traded using a transaction.
-Voting promises have to be traded using _voting promises transactions_ [ ][votepromtrans]
+Every resource except _voting promises_ can be traded using either an unidirectional or bidirectional transactions.
+Voting promises have to be traded using _voting promises transactions_ [ ][votepromtrans].

 #### Amount
 An _amount_ is a defined, positive integer, quantity of a single resource.

 #### Immediate transactions

-_Immediate_ transactions are the basic transactions: As soon as the transaction is validated, the transfer(s) of resources is/are applied.
+_Immediate_ transactions are the basic transactions: As soon as the transaction is applied (after being validated), the transfer(s) of resources is/are applied.

-As a consequence, when a player agrees on an _immediate_ transaction, she is assured that the transaction will be fulfilled if it's validated by the judging party.
+As a consequence, when a player agrees on an _immediate_ transaction, she is assured that the transaction will be fulfilled if it's validated by the judging party (and thus applied, as validated transaction are then applied).

 #### Delayed/scheduled transactions